lastlogin-net/obligator/README.md

 ## Passwordless email login

 In line with the philosophy above, email reigns supreme in obligator.
-Since passwords are very insecure, the way to add an email identity is to send a confirmation code.
+Since passwords are relatively difficult to use securely, the way to add an email identity is to send a confirmation code to the email address.

 # Comparison is the thief of joy